 Your Passport and Guide to Exploring CT

-The book will come out this summer.
-But in the coming weeks and months, Podskoch will provide a preview of a municipality in his weekly column in The New Britain Herald, The Bristol Press and the Willimantic, CT Chronicle, giving readers a first-hand look at the splendor that every nook and cranny in Connecticut has to offer.
+Podskoch will be giving Connecticut residents a preview of the Connecticut 169 Club in his weekly column in The New Britain Herald, The Bristol Press and the Willimantic Chronicle, giving readers a first-hand look at the splendor that every nook and cranny that our state has to offer.

-“It doesn’t matter what age people are or what means of transportation people use to get there,” the 74-year-old author said.
+“It doesn’t matter what age people are or what means of transportation people use to get there,” the 74-year-old CT Author and Historian said.
 “The whole idea is to get people to see the many beautiful places in our state.”

 The CT 169 Club is a collective effort.
 Podskoch recruited the best and the brightest Connecticut writers, historians and officials each contributing a passage about their town’s histories, haunts; favorite food fixes and historic CT landmarks.